JD Vance slams Kamala Harris during his solo campaign debut as the GOP vice presidential nominee

 In his hometown in Ohio, though, he was welcomed as a local star.

+Pamela Holloway, who came to see Vance in Radford, described herself as a former Democrat who has gravitated to Republicans.
+She said she recently bought Vance's book to learn more about how his experiences have shaped his political outlook.

+“He's truthful,” she said of his writing.
+“He talks about his mother being an addict.
+He talks about the hardships with his grandmother” who raised him.
+“He talks about things that aren't fake.”

 Price reported from New York.
-Associated Press writer Bruce Schreiner in Louisville, Kentucky, contributed to this report.
+Smyth reported from Middletown, Ohio.
+Barrow reported from Atlanta.
+Associated Press writers Bruce Schreiner in Louisville, Kentucky, and Adriana Gomez Licon in Lambertville, New Jersey contributed.

 Follow the AP's coverage of the 2024 election at https://apnews.com/hub/election-2024